Founded in 1901

 Parent volunteers contribute to Holton in many ways.
 The success of the School is due in large part to the involvement of parent volunteers.
 We hope that all parents will find a way to serve as volunteers and become active members of the School community.

-A volunteer interested form can be found on the website.
-Click on the “Support” section on the home page and select "Volunteer."
+A volunteer interest form can be found on the website.
 From there, you can read about various opportunities and select the ones that suit your interests.
 As an alternative, send an email to Director of Constituent Relations Dani Aronson and she will contact you.

 Please remember that all parent volunteers or other chaperones who will accompany students on day or overnight trips will work directly with students must be fingerprinted by the Holton Security department prior to volunteering.